Synonym(s): formerly Nylanderia sp. near pubens; Rasberry crazy ant

 Family: Formicidae

-Adult Description: The Rasberry crazy ant, called "crazy" for how they rapidly and randomly move about, are medium-small, 2.6-3 mm long, monomorphic, golden-brown to reddish-brown ants that have a smooth and glossy body surface, covered with dense hairs.
+Adult Description: The tawny crazy ant, called "crazy" for how they rapidly and randomly move about, are medium-small, 2.6-3 mm long, monomorphic, golden-brown to reddish-brown ants that have a smooth and glossy body surface, covered with dense hairs.
 Worker ants have long legs and antennae and their bodies have numerous, long, coarse hairs.
 Their heads are shiny, sparsely pubescent, and subcordate.
 The antenna have 12-segments with no club, and their antennal scape is nearly twice the width of the head.
 After feeding, the ant's gaster (portion of the rear abdomen) will appear to be striped due to stretching of the light-colored membrane connecting the segments of the gaster.
 Its thorax is densely pubescent with long, abundant light-brown hairs.
 There is a small circle of hairs, called the acidopore, present at the tip of the abdomen, as opposed to the typical stinger found in most ants, a characteristic of formicine ants.
-The Rasberry crazy ant is a social insect that is usually found in extremely large numbers and lives in large colonies or groups of colonies that seem to be indistinguishable from one another.

-Aside from the worker ants, the reproductive males and females of the Rasberry crazy ant are similar in color but are larger and possess wings.
+Reproductive males and females: are similar in color but are larger and possess wings.
 Queens are larger still, and are responsible for producing the millions of larvae within the colony.

 If you believe you have found a tawny crazy ant, please report this species.

-Larva Description: Pupae are "naked" or without cocoons.
-They periodically produce winged males and female forms called sexuals or reproductives.
+Larva Description: Pupae are "naked" or without cocoons and periodically produce winged males and female forms (sexuals).
 There can be millions of pupae within any one colony of Rasberry crazy ants.
 Sometimes colonies are so large that the individuals are indistinguishable from those of neighboring colonies and a "super colony" may result with tremendous numbers.

 Host Plant: None

-History: The Rasberry crazy ant was first discovered near Houston, Texas in 2002 by Tom Rasberry, a pest control man who has the ant named in his honor.
+History: A mistaken identity with Nylandaria pubens left the Tawny Crazy Ant unconfirmed in Florida, potentially as early as 1990.
+The first confirmed reports for this invasive species was near Houston, Texas in 2002 by Tom Rasberry (hence the alternative common name Rasberry crazy ant), a pest management professional.
 The ant quickly turned into a problem for local residents and businesses infiltrating homes and destroying electrical work.
+Initially, high densities of these ants were reported southeast Houston (Harris County), including Houston, Pasadena, Deer Park, Friendswood, San Jacinto Port, Pearland, Seabrook and La Porte.
 Even NASA called on Rasberry and others in order to eradicate the ant from electrical wiring at NASA facilities.
-The ant is believed to have traveled to the U.S. aboard a commercial ship, probably from South America where the ants are indigenous.
-Their exact means of entry are unknown, but precautions are being taken to avoid the spread of Rasberry crazy ants.
+The ant is believed to have traveled to the U.S. aboard a commercial ship, probably from South America.
+Their exact means of entry are unknown, but precautions are being taken to avoid the spread of the tawny crazy ants.

 U.S. Habitat: Tawny crazy ants eat almost anything; they are omnivorous.
 Worker ants commonly "tend" sucking hemipterous insects such as aphids, scale insects, whiteflies, mealybugs, and others that excrete a sugary (carbohydrate) liquid called "honeydew" extracted from host plants when stimulated by the ants.
 Workers are also attracted to sweet parts of plants including nectaries, damaged, and over-ripe fruit.